-GW Cancer Institute Mission and Focus
+GW Cancer Center Mission and Focus

 We accomplish our mission by:

 - Reaching out to the community in which we are located to raise awareness about cancer prevention, screening, and treatment and to offer access to care.
-The District of Columbia, where the GW Cancer Institute is located, is ranked highest in overall cancer mortality in the nation.
+The District of Columbia, where the GW Cancer Center is located, is ranked highest in overall cancer mortality in the nation.

 - Providing patient-centered support across the cancer continuum through patient navigation, patient education and post-treatment holistic care.

 - Tracking cancer incidence and mortality locally, regionally, and nationally to study why certain cancers appear where they do as a first step toward prevention.

 - Leading the way in the creation and implementation of survivorship programs for people with cancer.

 - Catalyzing collaborative research to reduce cancer health disparities and improve survivor wellness.